-Important: Okta only enables Beta features in non-production or sandbox environments, because features in Beta aren't supported by Okta Customer Support and may change at any time during the Beta release.
+Important: Okta only enables Beta features in Preview org environments, because features in Beta aren't supported by Okta Customer Support and may change at any time during the Beta release.

 Okta selects a small number of customers for early testing of features in a Beta release.
 Customers participating in a Beta program agree to provide feedback which is required for maturing the feature; however, the timeline for addressing specific areas of feedback (including bugs) is determined by Okta's market requirements for that feature.
 Any customer interested in a feature in Beta must apply by visiting our Beta Signup page.
 Only customers with use cases that match our use cases are invited.

 Beta releases are either high touch or low touch:

 Documentation for features in Beta release is marked with the Beta icon: Beta

 A feature in an Early Access (EA) release is new or enhanced functionality made available for customers to selectively "opt-in" to and use in both Production and non-Production environments.

 Features in EA:

 Note: A feature may skip EA if it doesn't affect other features or functionality.
 Also, although we strive for API-first development, a feature in EA may add functionality later.

 Any bug fixes or improvements are managed and fixed with the same timeline and processes as those in General Availability.

 Features in EA release are marked with the EA icon: Early Access